fablabbcn/fablabbcn-legacy-web/_posts/news-post/2017-11-15-needlabstory.md

 <br>

 <p>Today over half of the world’s populations live in urban areas and this is only set to increase.
-It is here where Needlab and FAB City are innovating solutions with communities that encourage self-sufficiency, local production, and the sharing of knowledge, practices and skills to create the urban economies of the the future.</p><br><br>
+It is here where <strong><a href="http://www.needlab.org/" target="blank">Needlab</a></strong> and <strong><a href="http://fab.city/about/" target="blank">FAB City</a></strong> are innovating solutions with communities that encourage self-sufficiency, local production, and the sharing of knowledge, practices and skills to create the urban economies of the the future.</p><br><br>

 <img src= "http://www.fablabbcn.org/img/blog/blog_loop_latest/needlab/needlabs1.jpg" align="middle">
 <br>